Understanding Stress and Its Physical Implications

 Utilize Relaxation Techniques

-Incorporating techniques like progressive muscle relaxation, deep breathing exercises, and visual imagery can greatly reduce stress.
+Incorporating techniques like progressive muscle relaxation, deep breathing exercises, and visual imagery can significantly reduce stress.

 Regular practice of these relaxation methods can help the body recover and promote a greater sense of calm.